New Forest commoner: Cultural minority

 A New Forest commoner is distinguished from holders of rights over common land elsewhere by the unbroken lineage of the practice, and the expansive cultural and community heritage that surrounds and defines it.
-Brice Stratford has stated that "within the New Forest a Commoner (someone who holds rights over the common land) is as much a minority cultural identity as it is an agricultural vocation, passed on through the same community of families for hundreds of years."

 Commoners define themselves by their cultural practices, which are over a thousand years old, their community and their native territory of the New Forest.
 According to Phoebe Weston, writing in the Guardian, "Very few outsiders learn to become proper New Forest commoners.
 It’s not just biodiversity, it’s human heritage that’s being preserved here".
 The commoner community is based around a number of historic local families, many of whom have been practising commoners for as long as records exist, and who have passed knowledge and custom on through a generational oral and vocational tradition.
 The Commoners Defence Association considers that "Commoning isn’t just about animals.
 It’s about people.
 It is about family, community, and New Forest skills.
 The cultural heritage of the New Forest lies much more in these people than it does in buildings or other physical features of the landscape."

 The 2011 census of New Forest commoners confirmed that "When respondents were asked the main reasons that they continue to turn out, the single most often repeated reason was that commoning is a way of life, a tradition based on family and community.
-41% of all comments made include words such as ‘it’s in my blood; I love the life’, ‘(it is a) family tradition that it is important to continue’ and ‘it’s a community I love being part of and something I want my children to have the opportunity to continue’ ...
+41% of all comments made include expressions such as ‘it’s in my blood; I love the life’, ‘(it is a) family tradition that it is important to continue’ and ‘it’s a community I love being part of and something I want my children to have the opportunity to continue’ ...
 ‘Because it has been in the family for generations and is a way of life’".